 Levels 5 and 6 would be considered basic mathematical ability for Math majors.
 Non-trivial applications of Mathematics would lie in-between levels 6 and 7.
 While levels 7 and 8 constitute research in Mathematics.
-A lot of Engineering and Physics is deep applied Mathematics and requires understanding at or beyond levels 6 and 7.
+A lot of engineering and physics is deep applied mathematics and requires understanding at or beyond levels 6 and 7.

 Calculus courses focus on a mixture of 1 and 2.
 Math 230 (Introduction to Discrete Mathematics) focuses on 3 and 4.
-This course (Math 332) on Elementary Linear Algebra focuses on 3 and 4 with a bit of 5.
+Math 332 (Matrices) focuses on 3 and 4 with a bit of 5.
+In this course, the focus is more on the upper part of levels 3, 4, 5, and 6.